Spencer Steer Player Props: Reds vs. Rockies

 Spencer Steer At The Plate

-- Steer has 72 hits and an OBP of .362, both of which lead Cincinnati hitters this season.
+- Steer has 73 hits and an OBP of .361, both of which rank first among Cincinnati hitters this season.

-- Among the qualifying hitters in baseball, his batting average ranks 42nd, his on-base percentage ranks 27th, and he is 46th in the league in slugging.
+- He ranks 38th in batting average, 26th in on base percentage, and 46th in slugging among the qualified hitters in MLB play.

+- Steer will look to extend his four-game hitting streak.
+He's batting .278 with one homer over the course of his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.